paycoreio/woocommerce/README.md

 4. Click "Save Changes" button to load payment methods.
 5. You can choose favourites payment methods, which will be shown on WooCommerce checkout page.

-## Installation via WP installer ##
+### Installation via WP installer ###

-You need to download PayCore.io plugin as zip archive and go to WordPress admin page Plugins->Add new->Upload plugin and specify path to downloaded .zip file and click Install button
+You need to download PayCore.io plugin as zip archive [(check releases)](https://github.com/paycoreio/woocommerce/releases) and go to WordPress admin page Plugins->Add new->Upload plugin and specify path to downloaded .zip file and click Install button